mauroservienti/milestone.github.io/_posts/you-wanna-test-http.md

 }
 ```

 Cool, isn't it?
 We're self-hosting the whole web application in the test.
 We control the services customization and the application set up when started.
-Finally, we can exercise it like if it was an actual web application.
+Finally, we can exercise it like it was an actual web application.

-> The `Dummy` class is nothing else that a marker/empty class defined in the test project.
+> The `Dummy` class is simply a marker/empty class defined in the test project.
 It can be whatever type in the test project; the runtime will use it to identify the assembly to create the dependency context to load dependencies.

 ## Conclusion